 Muscular diseases are attacking muscle cells so that the force is weakened.
 Women, men and children of all ages can be attacked.
 The different muscle diseases are distinguished by different symptoms, examination findings, treatment and prognosis.
 Muscle diseases are distinguished from nerve diseases which can also lead to reduced muscle function, but the cause is damage to the nerves that are supposed to activate the muscles.
 Examples of such nerve diseases are Multiple sclerosis (MS), Myastenia gravis, Amyotrophic lateral sclerosis (ALS) and Parkinson's disease.
 Chronic muscle pain that persists for months does not have to be an expression of muscle disease.
 Fibromyalgia is such a condition that causes a lot of pain and stiffness in almost all muscles in women.
 In older people can Polymyalgia rheumatica cause sudden, severe pain and stiffness with concomitant signs of inflammation (please see below on this page).
 Gradually increasing stiffness, muscle pain and other rheumatic ailments can be part of the normal aging process.
 Please read more about aging and rheumatic symptoms here.

 Different muscle disease

-- Electrolyte disturbances in blood and tissue with too high or too low levels of potassium, calcium, or magnesium can occur in many diseases or as a side effect of various drugs, especially diuretics or some type of blood pressure medication
+- Electrolyte disturbances (salts) with too high or too low levels of potassium, calcium, or magnesium in the blood and tissues can occur in many diseases and kidney or muscle damage or as a side effect of medications, especially diuretics and some types of blood pressure medications.

-- Infections (viruses, bacteria, parasites) may give some severe muscle aches
+- Infections (viruses, bacteria, parasites) can cause acute and sometimes severe muscle pain.

 - Drugs like cholesterol lowering Statins sometimes cause muscle disease